whiteducksoftware/wd-di/README.md

 # WD-DI: .NET Style Dependency Injection for Python

 WD-DI is a lightweight dependency injection library for Python inspired by .NET's DI system.
 It provides a robust and flexible way to manage dependencies and lifetimes in your applications.
+For the python purists: WD-DI needs no external libraries, just python std libraries.

 Check this README.md for an overview of patterns supported by WD-DI.